petrov-mg/ignite-extensions/modules/spring-data-2.2-ext/README.txt

 ----------------------------------------

-If you are using Maven to manage dependencies of your project, you can add Spring module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add Spring module dependency like this (replace '${ignite-spring-data_2.2-ext.version}' with actual version of Ignite Spring Data 2.2 integration you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"
     xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"